 Terminal emulators provide a telnet or SSH connection to UNIX like servers.
-Commercial products can emulate a wealth of terminal types, provide GUI face-lifting etc. All very nice, but this can leave the emulator feeling sluggish.
-Free implementations are more focused on the job at hand — providing a fast no-frills connection.
+Commercial products can emulate a wealth of terminal types and provide GUI face-lifting, etc. All are very nice, but this can leave the emulator feeling sluggish.
+Free implementations are more focused on the job at hand—providing a fast no-frills connection.

 There is no shortage of candidates so I am presenting a couple of mature offerings followed by some modern projects.